 One interesting thing about the preliminary arraignment is that the defendant is not typically in the courtroom with the magistrate, but rather “video-conferenced” in from their holding cell in whichever police station is holding them.
 If the defendant does not reach out to an attorney, they often have to face this hearing without one.
 For this reason, one of the first things you should do if you find out a friend or family member is facing a bail hearing is to ensure that they have legal representation.

 At this hearing, sometimes the defendant is not even given a chance to speak, especially when they are not represented by an attorney.
 Most times, the magistrate will simply look at the severity of the accused crime and the defendant’s criminal history and decide bail based on bail guidelines set by the state.
 These guidelines do not take into account a person’s current financial situation or ability to pay.
-An experienced bail hearing attorney like those at The Law Offices of Lloyd Long can advocate the magistrate about your personal financial situation and ties to the community and make the case for the magistrate releasing you on little to no bail.
+An experienced bail hearing attorney like those at The Liberty Law Team can advocate the magistrate about your personal financial situation and ties to the community and make the case for the magistrate releasing you on little to no bail.

 Negotiating Bail in Philadelphia